exercism/elixir/exercises/concept/rpn-calculator-inspection/.docs/instructions.md

 ## 2. Interpret the results of a reliability check

 Implement the `RPNCalculatorInspection.await_reliability_check_result/2` function.
 It should take two arguments.
 The first argument is a map with the input of the reliability check and the PID of the process running the reliability check for this input, as returned by `RPNCalculatorInspection.start_reliability_check/2`.
-The second argument is a map that serves an accumulator for the results of reliability checks with different inputs.
+The second argument is a map that serves as an accumulator for the results of reliability checks with different inputs.

 The function should wait for an exit message.